afirstenberg/multivocal/README.md

     app.post( '/webhook', Multivocal.processExpressWebhook );

-and you should set your Dialogflow webhook to the URL that would match this route.
+and you should set your Dialogflow or Actions Builder webhook to the URL that would match this route.

 #### Does multivocal work with AWS Lambda?

-Yes, you can use the `Multivocal.processLambdaWebhook` function and have your Dialogflow webhook fulfillment set to an AWS API Gateway.
+Yes, you can use the `Multivocal.processLambdaWebhook` function and have your Dialogflow or Actions Builder webhook fulfillment set to an AWS API Gateway.

 #### Does multivocal work with Alexa?